Hastings (Neutral Bay)

-Hastings is a heritage-listed former residence and now multiple residences at 2 Hayes Street, Neutral Bay, North Sydney Council, New South Wales, Australia.
+Hastings is a heritage-listed residence at 2 Hayes Street, Neutral Bay, New South Wales, a suburb of Sydney, Australia.
 The 1913 house was reputedly designed by Edward Jeaffreson Jackson and built from 1830 to 1913.
 It is also known as Thrupp's Cottage; Craignathan; The Hastings; Milton.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The site of Hastings, including earlier (remains of) houses, has important historical associations with a range of maritime industries, in particular whaling and also with pioneers such as Alfred Thrupp, John McLaren and Benjamin Boyd.
 The Hastings boarding house is indicative of the building boom of the early 1900s, which resulted in the creation of a coherent architectural styled suburb, the Federation Neutral Bay, for which, to this date, the suburb is well known.
 Being on the waterfront, Hastings formed a gateway to this important suburb and it would appear that it was probably one of the first large Federation period houses to have been erected on the northern foreshores of Sydney Harbour.